LukePhairatt/SLAM_DEMOS/PF_FastSlam_GridMap/README.md

 **STEP 1- Generate the particles:**

-In this step, we need generate the new particles using the following motion model
+In this step, we need to generate the new particles using the following robot motion model

 _Differential Drive Motion Model (g)_